 As no substantial volumes of non-contracted balancing energy bids are available for positive mFRR, Elia will only cover the mFRR needs with mFRR reserve sharing and mFRR balancing capacity.
 Elia will cover the required positive reserve capacity for mFRR with a minimum capacity of the "mFRR Standard" product determined by the minimum of a threshold of 640 MW (as from July 1, 2020) and the required mFRR balancing capacity.
 This means that if the total required mFRR balancing capacity would be lower as 640 MW, this minimum level is adapted accordingly in order to never contract more mFRR balancing capacity than the required mFRR balancing capacity.
-This minimum level is determined by means of an interpolation in two steps from the minimum level in 2019, i.e. 314 MW and the total contracted mFRR balancing capacity in that same year, i.e. 844 MW.
+This means that if the total required in 2019, i.e. 314 MW and the total contracted mFRR balancing capacity in that same year, i.e. 844 MW.
+The remaining required positive reserve capacity, if positive, is procured by means of "mFRR Standard" or "mFRR Flex" products in proportions that will depend on the offered prices of the products.